spinlab-uom/spinlab-uom.github.io/content/lab-manual.md

 ---

-Postdoc
+Postdoctoral research associates

-Postdocs are research positions typically funded from research grants.
+PDRAs are research positions typically funded from research grants.
 As a postdoc in the lab you are expected to:

 - develop your own independent line of research